Boulder Chorale: Boulder’s Oldest and Largest Community Chorus

 In 1966, members of the chorus of the Boulder Civic Opera decided to become a separate entity, available to the Opera for performances but also rehearsing and performing independently.
 The group consisted of five sopranos, five altos, and three men.
 And that was the start.

-Now in its 53rd year, the Boulder Chorale is inter-generational.
-More than 200 singers, ages 5 to 90, perform in six ensembles at free concerts, high-profile community events, and traditional performances.
+The Boulder Chorale is inter-generational.
+More than 200 singers, ages 5 to over 90, perform in seven ensembles at free concerts, high-profile community events, and traditional performances.

 Boulder Concert Chorale